-We can deduce that among the various technologies applied in the printed circuit board fabrication process, those adding to the surface finishes play an essential part in the PCB assembly.
+We can deduce that those adding to the surface finishes play an essential part in the PCB assembly among the various technologies applied in the printed circuit board fabrication process.

 So, are you on a low budget?
 Not sure of how to go about the whole thing?
 Alternatively, are you need something with a better offer for your project?
-We will guide you in choosing the right type of finish to suit your style of the project and also point you the perfect vendor that can ease your worries with zero stress.
+We will guide you in choosing the right type of finish to suit your project's style and point you to the perfect vendor that can ease your worries with zero stress.

 The Hot Air Solder Leveling is often expressed in short as 'HASL.'
-It is a type of surface finish used on printed circuit boards in the industry, which provides a good shelf life and the dependable solder joint.
-The hot air soldering leveling enables the soldering of a component more effectual.
+It is a type of surface finish used on printed circuit boards in the industry, which provides a good shelf life and a dependable solder joint.
+The hot air soldering leveling enables the soldering of a component to more effective.
 Initially, the HASL finish is applied to enhance solderability and also cover copper circuitries that are exposed.

 1.2 HASL Finish

-It should not sound new to those individuals conversant with the industry that the HASL was one of the significant surface finish options for decades now, carrying advantages which include low cost, availability, and it is repairable.
+It should not sound new to those conversant with the industry that the HASL was one of the significant surface finish options for decades now, carrying advantages that include low cost, availability, and repairability.

-As discussed earlier, the HASL is a kind of surface finish with great solderability, and also offers an excellent shelf life.
-The HASL step, the revealed copper surfaces are covered by immersing the printed circuit board in a container containing molten solder.
+As discussed earlier, the HASL is a kind of surface finish with great solderability and offers an excellent shelf life.
+In the HASL step, the revealed copper surfaces are covered by immersing the printed circuit board in a container containing molten solder.

-After this process, to complete the removal of excess solder and leveling by running the printed circuit board between the hot air knife.
-It is essential to make sure that the printed circuit boards are covered, or else the copper can oxidize and get worse, resulting in the circuit board being useless.
+After this process, complete removing excess solder and leveling by running the printed circuit board between the hot air knife.
+It is essential to make sure that the printed circuit boards are covered, or else the copper can oxidize and worsen, resulting in the circuit board being useless.